xaengceilbiths/bookmark-transform/README.md

 a lisp tool to reorder xbel bookmark faciliated by ssax

 ## Introduction
-This tool is written by guile, chez and racket.
+This tool is written in guile, chez and racket.